weisrc/sirdez/docs_src/data_types/array.md

 # Array

 Arrays allow you to store elements of a specific type.
-For example vertices, transactions, users... `sd.array` will require a `sd.SerDes` which will be used to encode the items, and a `headSd` which is a `sd.SerDes<number>` to encode the number of items in the array.
+For example vertices, transactions, users... `sd.array` will require a `sd.Serdes` which will be used to encode the items, and a `headSd` which is a `sd.Serdes<number>` to encode the number of items in the array.

 ## Headers